soderluk/nirimgr/README.md

           "appId": "zen"
         }
       ],
+      "exclude": [
+        // Add any exclude matches here.
+        {
+          "title": "Firefox"
+        }
+      ],
       "actions": {
-        // Move the matching window to floating "MoveWindowToFloating": {},
+        // Move the window to floating.
+        "MoveWindowToFloating": {},
-        // Set the floating window width to a fixed 400 "SetWindowWidth": {
+        // Set the window width to a fixed 400 pixels.
+        "SetWindowWidth": {
           "change": {
             "SetFixed": 400
           }
         },
-        // Set the floating window height to a fixed 600 "SetWindowHeight": {
+        // Set the window height to a fixed 600 pixels.
+        "SetWindowHeight": {
           "change": {
             "SetFixed": 600